NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 # Lat Lon Tools Plugin

 ***Lat Lon Tools*** makes it easy to capture, zoom to coordinates, convert coordinates in text fields into new point layers, export point geometry into text fields, and interact with other on-line mapping tools.
-It adds MGRS and Plus Code coordinate support to QGIS.
+It adds MGRS, Standard UTM, and Plus Code coordinate support to QGIS.
 When working with **Google Earth**, **Google Maps** or other on-line mapping tools, coordinates are specified in the order of 'Latitude, Longitude'.
 By default ***Lat Lon Tools*** uses the standard Google Map format, but is very flexible and can use virtually any projection and coordinate format for input and output.
 The following tools are available in ***Lat Lon Tools***.

 <div style="text-align:center"><img src="doc/menu.jpg" alt="Lat Lon Tools Plugin"></div>

 Some of the functions can be accessed from the ***Lat Lon Tools*** toolbar.
 If for some reason the toolbar is missing, select the menu item ***View->Toolbars*** and make sure ***Lat Lon Tools Toolbar*** is enabled.
+The conversion algorithms can be run from the QGIS processing toolbox.

 <div style="text-align:center"><img src="doc/toolbar.jpg" alt="Lat Lon Tools toolbar"></div>